adamsilver/fdpb/03-Book-A-Flight.md

 ## 5. Choosing where to sit

-In Checkboxes Are Never Round[^], Daniel De Laney says that *interactive things have perceived affordances; the way they look tells us what they do and how to use them.
+In Checkboxes Are Never Round[^13], Daniel De Laney says that *interactive things have perceived affordances; the way they look tells us what they do and how to use them.
 That’s why checkboxes are square and radio buttons are round.
 Their appearance isn’t just for show&mdash;it signals what to expect from them.
 Making a checkbox round is like labeling the Push side of a door Pull.*

 What Daniel is essentially saying that radio buttons tell us that we can select one of something; and checkboxes tell us that we can select *more than one* of something.
 Therefore if one person is travelling use radio buttons, otherwise use checkboxes.
 Here's how it might look for the latter: